cloudfoundry/diego-release/CONTRIBUTING.md

   git config --global user.email "your_email@example.com"
   ```

-1. All contributions should be sent using GitHub "Pull Requests", which is the only way the project will accept them
-  and creates a nice audit trail and structured approach.
+1. All contributions must be sent using GitHub pull requests as they create a nice audit trail and structured approach.

 The originating github user has to either have a github id on-file with the list of approved users that have signed
 the CLA or they can be a public "member" of a GitHub organization for a group that has signed the corporate CLA.